 ATR connects program participants with a wide range of recovery support services.

 Through its electronic service management system, ATR pays for many services not currently covered by third-party health insurance (MassHealth or private insurance), state funding through the Bureau of Substance Addiction Services (BSAS), or other government-funded programs.
 ATR coordinators work with program participants to identify the appropriate mix of recovery supports and connects them to ATR service providers.
-For a full list of services, please visit our ATR Menu of Services.
+For a full list of services, please visit our ATR Menu of Services (English) (Spanish).

 - Personal Shopping: the provider takes the participant shopping for the products (like clothes, winter coats, hygiene products), and pays for the purchase.